filecoin-project/filecoin-docs/docs/reference/glossary.md

 Filecoin networks that are set up for the purposes of development, experimentation, and assessment.

-### Note on style

-If referred to as a proper noun, capitalize the term.
+Note: if used as a proper noun, capitalize the term.
 For example, "I am mining on Testnet."

 ## Tipset